z4f1r0v/zafirov.me/content/cv.md

 Individual contributions:

-- Enrichment service - a service that provides the cloud counterpart of Logpoint's on-premise VM, the ability to enrich logs from data coming from on-premise hosts.
+- Enrichment Sharing - a service that provides the cloud counterpart of Logpoint's on-premise VM, the ability to enrich logs from data coming from on-premise hosts.

 Technologies: